christopher-besch/homepage/src/articles/maki_01/maki_01.md

 The moment the shift is being applied, Maki performs a chrono sync (which I'll describe in more detail later on) and the cube changes it's position.
 The past was altered, and we see the repercussions in the present.
 > "The past was erased, the erasure was forgotten, the lie became truth."
+> —1984

 <AutoPlayVideo src={time_travel} />

 # Clear Ownership

-Shared ownership, where multiple classes or functions own a single resource, tends to culminate in programs where *everything owns everything* and *everything calls everything*.
+Shared ownership, where multiple classes own a single resource, are convenient to implement;
-This is relatively easy to implement (The programmer doesn't have to consider complicated ownership models.) but easily leads to stack traces resembling hell on earth.
+everything has access to everything, so the optimum of possibilities has been achieved.
+But those programs, in which *everything owns everything* and *everything calls everything* are very difficult to reason about and tend to be less performant.

 When instead every resource is owned by only one object, that object's constructor acquires the resources and the destructor subsequently frees them.
 This programming technique (called [RAII](https://en.cppreference.com/w/cpp/language/raii) by the C++ committee for silly names) leaves no need for any garbage collection.
-Therefore a **clear ownership** model isn't just easier to reason about, but also highly performant.

 But in some situations the same resource has to be *used* by multiple objects.
 With an emphasis on *used*;
-these situations don't warrant the use of shared ownership.
+these situations don't necessarily warrant the use of shared ownership.
 Instead the resource can be *borrowed*.
 For example, without going into detail of what these classes actually do:
 A `RenderDriver` owns a `Renderer` and an `AtomDispenser`.
 The `AtomDispenser` needs the `Renderer` to perform its task, so it *borrows* it from the `RenderDriver`.
 And because both the `AtomDispenser` and the `Renderer` are owned by the same `RenderDriver`, the `AtomDispenser` can rest assured that all its resources are (still) available.

+This member function lends the `Renderer` to an `AtomDispenser`:
 ```cpp
 void AtomDispenser::create_all_atom_renderers(Renderer* renderer)
 {
     ...
 }
 ```

+But not having to garbage collect isn't the only performance advantage.
+A **clear ownership model** also bestows a definitive purpose on each function and object.
+Objects are restricted to the resources they need to fulfill their task:
+Anything they don't need, they don't have access to.
+This reduces side-effects and consequently improves debuggability.

+Knowing in which context what data is being used, allows the programmer to optimize memory accesses for just these contexts.

+> "Software does not run in a magic fairy aether powered by the fever dreams of CS PhDs."
+> —Mike Acton

+Software runs on hardware, hardware that has certain tastes.
+So if you intend to write fast software, you should base your data layout on the silicon it's supposed to run on.
+Only because two concepts have something in common in some mental model of yours, doesn't mean their data representation has to have anything to do with each other.
+In fact they may vary wildly.
+That's why the decision, of how to implement a concept, should be made based on the hardware in use, not the mental model of any programmer.

+Therefore a **clear ownership** model is easier to reason about and the foundation for high performing software.
+Memory layout will also play a major role in [Why Templates?](#why-templates).

 # Renderer Abstraction
 Even though Maki is currently using OpenGL only, different rendering APIs (like Vulcan, Metal or DirectX) can easily be added.